-'Standard infection control precautions' (SICPs), respiratory and cough hygiene, as well as good ventilation, help to reduce the risk of spreading respiratory illnesses from an infected person to others.
+'Standard infection control precautions' (SICPs), especially 'Respiratory and cough hygiene' alongside good ventilation, help to reduce the risk of spreading respiratory illnesses from an infected person to others.

 SICPs may, however, be insufficient to prevent transmission of specific infections and additional 'Transmission based precautions' (TBPs) may be required.
 Refer to the 'SICPs and TBPs Policy for Care Home settings'.